Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA2 Notes.md

 The file ``/etc/resolv.conf`` normally contains the IP address of the <mark style="background: #FF5582A6;">local</mark> name servers

-The resolver then sends a query to a local name server for a resource record:
+<mark style="background: #FF5582A6;">The resolver then sends a query to a local name server for a resource record:</mark>
 - Entries in the DNS are known as <mark style="background: #FF5582A6;">resource records</mark> (RRs)
 - If necessary, the local name server may query another name server (starting at the Root DNS server) for the RR.